emkerber/learningBootstrap/myNotes.md

 # Creating a carousel that fades

 You can use a fading animation rather than a sliding animation.
 The current image is opaque, and all others are completely transparent.

+# Making carousel elements display full screen

+Changing the images in the carousel to background images allows them to take up the full width and height of the browser window while centering, and without stretching the image.
+This change can be done with some JavaScript code.